lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-metadata-schemas.md

 >[!NOTE]
 >
 >All the metadata fields are read-only in the metadata editor form of an asset.
-Since metadata of the asset must be edited in AEM Assets before an asset is published to Brand Portal.
+Since metadata of the asset must be edited in [!DNL AEM] Assets before an asset is published to [!DNL Brand Portal].

 #### Add or delete a tab in the schema form {#add-or-delete-a-tab-in-the-schema-form}